 Being a sucker for sunsets, we picked the rooftop restaurant Terrace at the River Inn of Harbor Town, for our list.
 It features large glass windows (which open wide in pleasant weather) which give a perfect view of sunset over the Mississippi River.
 Another out of the way spot is Itta Bena, the eatery tucked away above B.B.
 King's Blues Club on Beale Street.
 With its hidden entrance and speakeasy feel, it's like a little hideaway for lovers.
 Both of these spots are perfect for impressing a first date.

-If you're seriously in the throes of love, and are thinking about making a commitment, then the Peabody's Chez Philippe or Paulette's are our top choices for all-out ambiance and fine dining.
+If you're seriously in the throes of love and a long-term commitment is in the works, then the Peabody's Chez Philippe or Paulette's are our top choices for all-out ambiance and fine dining.

 Located in the historic Evergreen District, Cafe Society offers Parisian flair and bistro atmosphere.
 The owner's father was a chef at Maxim's in Paris, so the restaurant features loads of classic French sauces and touches.
 A small bar and outdoor dining add special touches, and the food certainly pleases.
 An array of dishes includes steaks, fish, lamb, and veal, all tinged with a Continental sensibility.
 Cafe Society's wine lists is one of the best in the city; the huge selection of half bottles offered makes the list even better.
 Reasonable lunch prices are a bonus; the menu features the same great food as is served in the evening.